Please also see the frequently asked questions about breast reduction to the right.

 I try to remove the bulk of tissue in the lower and outer part of the breast so that when the breast is reformed it maintains upper pole fullness and has a more lifted appearance

 Short scar techniques

-The advantages of the vertical techniques are that the bulk of the breast tissue is removed inferiorly, the breast gland tissue itself is modified in shape to produce a cone shape, the breast shape tends to hold itself more securely over time with less “bottoming out than skin tightening techniques and the inframammary crease scar can be minimized or not used at all.
+The advantages of a vertical technique is that the bulk of the breast tissue is removed inferiorly, the breast gland tissue itself is modified in shape to produce a cone shape, the breast shape tends to hold itself more securely over time with less “bottoming out than skin tightening techniques and the inframammary crease scar can be kept shorter.

-The disadvantages are that the techniques is more complex and there is a learning curve, it is not suitable for massive reductions, an inframammary crease scar is still required after massive weight loss cases, and a skin ripple can be left beneath the breast that in about 10-20% of cases may need to be removed under local anaesthetic 3 months later if it does not completely flatten.
+The disadvantages include that it is not suitable for massive reductions, an inframammary crease scar is still required after massive weight loss cases, and a skin ripple can be left beneath the breast that in about 10-20% of cases may need to be removed under local anaesthetic 3 months later if it does not completely flatten.
 This is no additional charge for my patients when this is required.

 Wise Pattern techniques

-I now only use this technique when performing very significant breast reductions (greater than 1kg per side).
+The Wise pattern really only refers to the skin incision and not the type of pedicle used to keep the nipple blood supply intact.
+I use this technique when performing significant breast reductions (greater than 1kg per side).

 There are a number of different ways of reducing the breast gland beneath a Wise pattern scar.
 The more common types include: